Frequently Asked Questions

 A. You can view your roommate(s) by logging into the housing application.
 Additional roommate information will be emailed to your Clarion Eagle email account mid-July for fall students and mid-January for spring.

-A. The CAs and ACs are live-in staff members in the residence halls.
+A. The CAs and ADs are live-in staff members in the residence halls.

-There are three Area Coordinators (AC) for campus suites.
+There are two Assistant Directors the (AD) for campus suites.
 They are full-time professional staff who perform administrative services, advise student organizations and supervise the CAs.
 They are also responsible for maintaining the discipline system in the halls.

 Q. Should I purchase insurance for my belongings while I stay in the residence halls?